WAYNE B. JENNINGS, Ph.D.

-Helped design several experimental schools, Chiron Middle School, Saturn School of Tomorrow, St. Paul Area Learning Center, Children’s Theatre School, Mall of America High School, Minnesota New Country School, EXPO Magnet Middle School and started seven charter schools.
+Helped design several experimental schools, Saturn School of Tomorrow, St. Paul Area Learning Center, Children’s Theatre School, Mall of America High School, San Diego Museum School, Minnesota New Country School, EXPO Magnet Middle School and started several other traditional and innovative schools.

-Established and directed The St. Paul Open School, a K-12 research, demonstration school of the St. Paul Public Schools that attracted 10,000 visitors and was described in over 30 articles or books.
-The school won the Pacesetter award from the U. S. Office of Education as being educationally effective, cost effective, and worthy of replication and is in its 39th year.
+Established and directed Open World Learning Community (formerly, St. Paul Open School), a K-12 (originally K-12 now 6-12) research, demonstration school of the St. Paul Public Schools that attracted 10,000 visitors and were described in many articles or books.
+The school won the Pacesetter Award from the U. S. Office of Education as being educationally effective, cost-effective, and worthy of replication and is now in its 50th year.

-As assistant director, helped establish The Career Study Center, St. Paul Public Schools in 1969, a prototype alternative program for at-risk students that became a model for replication.
+As assistant director, helped establish The Career Study Center, St. Paul Public Schools in 1969, a prototype alternative program for at-risk students.

 Established and directed the Staff Development Department of the St. Paul Public Schools which provided training programs for 130 administrators and 2600 teachers.

-Started the following charter schools: Family Learning Center, Minnesota Technology High School, High School for Recording Arts, Museum School, and several others.
+Started the following charter schools: Family Learning Center, Jennings Community School, High School for Recording Arts, Museum School, and several others.

 Published the ASCD newsletter, the Brain Compatible Learning Networker for 18 years.
-Coauthor of two recent books: Inciting Learning: A Guide to Brain-Compatible Instruction.
-2. Bridging the Learning/Assessment Gap: Showcase Learning.
-Author of other books and chapters in several books.
+Coauthor of recent books: 1) Inciting Learning: A Guide to Brain-Compatible Instruction.
+2) Bridging the Learning/Assessment Gap: Showcase Learning.
+Optimizing Learning.
+3. School Transformation.
+And articles, books, and chapters in several books.

-Other projects: wrote Five Year Plan for Adult Literacy for St. Paul that culminated in a state-of-the-art adult learning center; member of the Congressionally funded team for the evaluation of charter schools; delivered over 300 addresses to workshops, seminars and conferences; assisted several foundations and the USDE with evaluating proposals.
+Other projects: wrote Five Year Plan for Adult Literacy for St. Paul that culminated in a state-of-the-art adult learning center; member of the Congress funded team for the evaluation of charter schools; delivered over three hundred addresses to workshops, seminars, and conferences; assisted several foundations and the USDE with evaluating proposals.

-Established successful businesses: construction; manufacturing fiberglass canoes; education consulting.
+Established successful businesses: construction; manufacturing canoes; education consulting.

 Experience on boards and leadership positions